weewx/weewx/docs_src/usersguide/weewx-config-file/stdrestful-config.md

 #### station

-Set to your Weather Underground station ID (e.g., `KCASANFRA11`).
+Set to your Weather Underground station ID (e.g., `KORBURNS99`).
 Required.

 #### password

-Set to your Weather Underground password.
-Required.
+Set to the station "key".
+You can find this at https://www.wunderground.com/member/devices.

 #### rapidfire

 Set to `true` to have WeeWX post using the [Weather Underground's "Rapidfire" protocol](https://www.wunderground.com/weatherstation/rapidfirehelp.asp).
 This will send a post to the WU site with every LOOP packet, which can be as often as every 2.5 seconds in the case of the Vantage instruments.
 Not all instruments support this.
 Optional.
 Default is `false`.

 #### rtfreq

 When rapidfire is set, the `rtfreq` parameter is sent, and should correspond to "the frequency of updates in seconds".
 Optional.
 Default is `2.5`.

 #### archive_post

 This option tells WeeWX to post on every archive record, which is the normal "PWS" mode for the Weather Underground.
 Because they prefer that you either use their "Rapidfire" protocol, or their PWS mode, but not both, the default for this option is the opposite for whatever you choose above for option rapidfire.
 However, if for some reason you want to do both, then you may set both options to `true`.

 #### post_indoor_observations

 In the interest of respecting your privacy, WeeWX does not post indoor temperature or humidity to the Weather Underground unless you set this option to `true`.
 Default is `false`.

 #### log_success